 In a classroom setting, teachers need an internet connection to start and stop the IHT ZONE for students.
 Once activated though, the IHT ZONE will collect and store heart rate data throughout a class or workout anywhere the teacher – or students – want that workout to take place.

 On Fridays, for example, Garrett and her teaching partners put students through a Fitness Friday workout.
-Students meet in Lindbergh’s gym for an active warmup where they can view the day’s activity - and expectation - before they pick up their IHT ZONE heart rate monitors.
+At Lindbergh High School, students meet in the gym for an active warmup where they can view the day’s activity - and expectation - before they pick up their IHT ZONE heart rate monitors.
 Once students have their heart rate monitors, they get to work.

 Teri Garrett goes over the day's plan for PE students at Lindbergh High School before beginning an EMOM workout.